Thrifted decor and a wood board combine to create this stunning wood corbel farmhouse shelf!

 First, I cut my board to length and width.
 I decided that 2 and a half feet long would be a good size for my shelf, so my hubby cut the board to 30 inches on the table saw.
 My corbels measure 6.5″ at the top where they meet the shelf, so he cut the board to 7.5″ wide to allow for a slight overhang.

-After that dried I carefully attached my corbels with wood glue and a nail gun.
-I placed my glue on the top of the corbels where they’d meet the board and then nailed everything together from the top of the board.
+Next, after everything was dry, I carefully attached my corbels with wood glue and a nail gun, from the top of the board.

 I made sure the corbels were flush with the board on the outer sides and at the back where everything would meet the wall once it was hung.
 Then I popped two hanging nails into the wall between the shiplap boards and hung my new shelf!